Michael Ouroumis logoichael Ouroumis

 Analysis:

-• Time Complexity: O(n + m), where n and m are the lengths of the two arrays.
+• Time Complexity: O(n + m) for lengths of both arrays.

-• Space Complexity: O(n + m) for storing elements in the two Set objects.
+• Space Complexity: O(n + m) for the two Set objects.

-Problem: Given a string, find the length of the longest substring without repeating characters.
+Problem: Find the length of the longest substring without repeating characters.

 function lengthOfLongestSubstring(s: string): number { let charSet: Set<string> = new Set() let start: number = 0 let maxLength: number = 0 for (let end: number = 0; end < s.length; end++) { while (charSet.has(s[end])) { charSet.delete(s[start]) start++ } charSet.add(s[end]) maxLength = Math.max(maxLength, end - start + 1) } return maxLength } const s1 = 'abcabcbb' console.log(lengthOfLongestSubstring(s1)) // Output: 3 const s2 = 'bbbbb' console.log(lengthOfLongestSubstring(s2)) // Output: 1 const s3 = 'pwwkew' console.log(lengthOfLongestSubstring(s3)) // Output: 3